Nonlinearity and Quantum Metrology in the Double-Morse Potential

 \section{Preliminaries}

-This section reviews the primary tools employed in the present work: the concept of the double Morse oscillator, the quantification of nonclassicality of quantum states and nonlinearity of potentials.
-We begin with an overview of the double Morse potential, followed by a discussion of its relevance in the context of quantum nonlinearity.
+This section reviews the primary tools employed in the present work: the concept of the double-Morse oscillator, the quantification of nonclassicality of quantum states and nonlinearity of potentials.
+We begin with an overview of the double-Morse potential, followed by a discussion of its relevance in the context of quantum nonlinearity.